Perforated Sheets

 Brass radiator grills

 This is the most popular finish, Brass will age over time becoming darker, but suits most traditional homes or vintage offices.
-Especially popular for guards on bookshelves, In an open apeture this allows you to see the book names through the mesh.
+Especially popular for guards on bookshelves, In an open aperture this allows you to see the book names through the mesh.
 The same principle applies to cupboards and dividing doors.

 Stainless steel radiator grills